pkravets2/pkravets2_sidequest_w4/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments.
+I used GenAI to help me work on the provided code.
+It helped me add features like random obstacles word tiles and a HUD area.
+It also helped me debug layout issues

 ---